Confinement and D5 branes: Comparison between different backgrounds

 Comparing these observables (something similar occurs for other observables), we find that the phenomenology of the backgrounds (\ref{nf=2nc}),(\ref{MeronBHeq2}) is similar, whilst the background in eq.(\ref{d5ons2}) has a different dynamical behaviour.
 We observe that in background (\ref{d5ons2}) the dilaton is not exactly linear, whilst it is linear in the other two.
 Also that for the backgrounds in (\ref{nf=2nc})-(\ref{MeronBHeq2}), the sphere is not shrinking.
 These different features explain the differences in the ensuing dynamics.
 Something analogous occurs between the backgrounds in Sections 2.1 and 2.2 of the paper \cite{Nunez:2023nnl}.

 We believe that backgrounds like (\ref{nf=2nc})-(\ref{MeronBHeq2}) are not representing the dynamics of a four dimensional QFT.
 Instead, they reproduce the dynamics of the LST with two directions on a fixed size two manifold.
-Notice that something different happens with the backgrounds of Sections \ref{sectionBIxx} and \ref{section2+1qft}.
+Notice that something different happens with the backgrounds of Sections \ref{sectionBIxx} and \ref{section2+1qft} {(even when in those backgrounds the compactification manifold is $S^1$)}.
 In those cases there is a direction on the D5 branes that is actually shrinking, by virtue of the function $f_s(r)$ in eq.(\ref{functions4+1}) and $f(r)=1-\frac{m}{r^2}$ in eq.(\ref{background28}).